weaveVM/wvm-archiver/README.md

 1. Add your network config file to the [networks](./networks/) directory.
 2. Name your config file using snake_case syntax (e.g., `your_network_name.json`).
 3. Modify properties that don't have a `wvm_` prefix in the config JSON file.
+Check [_template.json](./networks/_template.json) guide
-4. Fund your `archiver_address` with a sufficient amount of tWVM (1 MB costs ~ 5 cents).
-Check out WVM Faucet to claim $tWVM.
+4. Fund your `archiver_address` & `backfill_address` with a sufficient amount of tWVM (1 MB costs ~ 5 cents).
+Check out [WVM Faucet](https://wvm.dev/faucet) to claim $tWVM.
+Make sure that the two addresses are distinct.
-5. Choose a unique `archive_pool_address` that's different from your `archiver_address`.
+5. Choose a unique `archive_pool_address` that's different from your `archiver_address` & `backfill_address`
+6. set `start_block` value to the most recent network's blockheight.
+That will facilitate the archiver to start in sync with live blockheight while, in parallel, reindexing from genesis using the `backfill_address`.
-6. Set up your PlanetScale DB according to `db_schema.sql`.
+7. Set up your PlanetScale DB according to `db_schema.sql`.

 ### RPC Proxy and Caching